Camera Support #10433

 By the way, sorry for the wrong tracker, this obviously must go to "Camera support", not "Bug", but it seems that i can't change it myself.

-#4 Updated by Adrien Descamps almost 5 years ago
+#4 Updated by Adrien Descamps about 5 years ago

 You will find attached a table with the white levels i have.

 To be more clear, here is what i did:

 I took two series of white pictures with very long exposure time (30'') at each iso value.

 The 'dng metadata' row are the value given by the DNG Converter method on the first series.

 The 'white1' and 'white2' are the value given by computing the mean of raw values of each series, with a small program using rawspeed.

 There is one missing picture (400iso) in second series that was accidentally deleted.